NEURONE-IL/neurone-auth/README.md

 # About

 Neurone-Auth is a node project that is part of the NEURONE Framewok.
-It serves as part of the back-end that provides a REST API for user login, signup, account status check, using JWT.
+It serves as part of the back-end that provides a REST API for the end user's login, signup, account status check, using JWT.
 For more inforation see https://github.com/NEURONE-IL/neurone-core

-To read the local API docs, check `http://localhost:3005/api-docs/`, note that the port can be changed using env variables.
+To read the local API docs, check `http://localhost:3005/api-docs/` while the back-end is running, note that the port can be changed using env variables.

 # Running the back-end